How to Make Homemade No-Bake Cheesecake

-No bake cheesecake makes a great dessert.
-It doesn't require cooking but you will need plenty of time to chill the cheesecake so that it sets.
-I like to refrigerate my no-bake cheesecakes overnight but if you don't want to make them so far in advance, allow 3-4 hours to chill before serving.
+No-bake cheesecake makes a great dessert.
+It doesn't require cooking, but you will need plenty of time to chill the cheesecake so that it sets.
+I like to refrigerate my no-bake cheesecakes overnight, but if you don't want to make them far in advance, allow for 3-4 hours of chill time before serving.

-- 125 g Digestive biscuits - graham crackers
+- 125 grams Digestive biscuits - graham crackers

 - 1/2 cup Cream Cheese

 - 1/4 cup Caster sugar / superfine sugar